 - a.
 Compute the net present value of each project.
 Which project should Advo adopt based on the net present value approach? - b.
-Use the incremental revenue summation method to compute the payback period for each project.
-Which project should Advo adopt based on the payback approach?
+Based on the payback approach (incremental revenue summation method) which project should Advo adopt?

 Solution to Requirement a